Dexus/node-subimage/README.md

 <Buffer ff 00 00 ff 00 00 00 00 ff ff 00 00>
 ```

-For added convenience the image object is compatible with the object returned by [pngparse](https://www.npmjs.org/package/pngparse) module as shown in the usage example above.
-The structure of this image object is similar to [HTML5 Canvas ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object.

 ### options

 Two options are supported: